-Acadian Culture Day is held annually on the second Sunday in August at Vermilionville.
+Acadian Culture Day is held annually in August at Vermilionville.
 This annual celebration explores the past and living history of the Acadian heritage.
 Each year brings a new theme and with it programming that includes sharing circles, cooking demos, children’s activities, live music, jam sessions, exhibits, boat tours, canoeing, and much more.
 For complete details click here.
-Check back for 2019 timeline of events.

 August 14, 2022